Appendix A — Matrix Operations

 \[ \stackrel{\mbox{Matrix A}}{ \begin{bmatrix} 1_{11} & 2_{12} & 3_{13}\\ 4_{21} & 5_{22} & 6_{23} \end{bmatrix} } + \stackrel{\mbox{Matrix B}}{ \begin{bmatrix} 7_{11} & 8_{12} & 9_{13}\\ 9_{21} & 8_{22} & 7_{23} \end{bmatrix} } = \stackrel{\mbox{Matrix C}}{ \begin{bmatrix} 8 & 10 & 12 \\ 13 & 13 & 13 \end{bmatrix} } \]

-C.2 Subtraction
+A.2 Subtraction

-Just like addition, every matrix needs to have the same dimensions if you are going to use subtraction.
+Take everything that you just saw with addition and replace it with subtraction!
+But just like addition, every matrix needs to have the same dimensions if you are going to use subtraction.

 \[ \stackrel{\mbox{Matrix A}}{ \begin{bmatrix} 1_{11} & 2_{12} & 3_{13}\\ 4_{21} & 5_{22} & 6_{23} \end{bmatrix} } - \stackrel{\mbox{Matrix B}}{ \begin{bmatrix} 7_{11} & 8_{12} & 9_{13}\\ 9_{21} & 8_{22} & 7_{23} \end{bmatrix} } = \stackrel{\mbox{Matrix C}}{ \begin{bmatrix} -6 & -6 & -6 \\ -5 & -3 & -1 \end{bmatrix} } \]